 The credit for this recipe goes to Andrea Wyckoff.
 They’re from her cookbook, Pure and Simple Paleo, published with her permission.
 Please see her blog, ForestandFauna.com for some other lovely whole food recipes.

-The original donut recipe does use blanched almond flour.
-Regarding almonds, consider these two choices:
+But this donut recipe does use blanched almond flour!
+So, to buy smart 🙂 , consider these two choices:

 - If you like using almond flour, make sure it’s organic.
 (Here‘s a good one.)
 Most people buy conventional almond flour because it’s cheaper.
 But almonds retain heavy amounts of glyphosate residue due to spraying just before harvest.
 Humans get the poison that remains.